La Carbonería – From Urbanistic Innovation To Graffiti Covered Squat

 La Carbonería – The Oldest Building in Barcelona’s Eixample

-Built in 1864, La Carbonería is one of the oldest buildings in Barcelona’s emblematic Eixample district.
-In the 1850’s Barcelona was booming and the old medieval walls which surrounded the Gothic Quarter were torn down.
-The city council gave Ildefons Cerdà i Sunyer the task of designing a vast new suburb which would envelope surrounding towns and villages such as Gràcia and el Clot.
+During the 1850s, Barcelona was booming, and the old medieval walls which surrounded the Gothic Quarter were torn down.
+The city council gave Ildefons Cerdà i Sunyer the task of designing a vast new suburb which would envelope surrounding towns and villages such as Gràcia and El Clot.

 Cerdà had previously mapped the old city and believed that the narrow streets and crowded conditions of El Raval and the Gothic Quarter were responsible for the social problems facing Barcelona at the time.
 His solution was to design the square grid layout of L’Eixample (literally the extension) with wide streets and small parks or gardens in the middle of each block.